A great resource for church audio

-How to identify a blown or damaged speaker
+How to identify a blown speaker

 Author: